 We recently finished up our unit on the circulatory system.
-Today, I want to share the worksheets and activities we did with this unit.
+Today, I want to share the new Circulatory System Packet which includes the worksheets, notebook pages, and activities we did with this unit.
 The kids really loved this unit (and learned a lot too!)!

 We started off with an overview of the circulatory system before learning about the heart, blood vessels, blood flow through the heart, blood transport through the body, blood composition (red and white blood cells, platelets), blood types, cholesterol, and diseases of the circulatory system.
 Plus, we did a number of hands-on activities that the kids really loved!

 Today, I’m ready to share our packet and some of the hands-on activities that made this unit engaging for the kids!
 Our Circulatory System Packet is well over 40 pages!

 So, here is what this packet includes: